programmer-ke/katiba-chat/README.md

 # Katiba Chat

-Stay informed of the Kenyan Constitution
+Stay informed on the Kenyan Constitution